simoncblyth/opticks/notes/tasks/tasks.rst

 dedicated texture lookup hardware that does linear interpolation.
 The resolution of the GPU texture can be increased as much as needed to closely reproduce the result of the cubic spline interpolation.

+**2020 Aug/Sep/Oct**

+* GSensorLib/OSensorLib angular GPU texture handling added, tested with 2d theta-phi textures for generality even through JUNO only needs theta dependent efficiencies

+* local/global frame positions for hits without doubling photon size

+* local/global implementation revealed problem with Opticks geometry model that made it impossible to address the remainder volumes with Opticks native triplet addressing (mm0 special treatment problem).
+Fixing this required widespread changes but has strong benefits of simplifying the geometry model and avoiding a longstanding cause of confusion and bugs.

+**What remains to be done ?**

+* optional "way point" recording (needed to complete JUNO hits)

+  * currently doing in separate way buffer just doesnt fly
+  * need to integrate way points into the photon buffer in optional way with the normal 4x4 photon optionally becoming 4x5

 **A2** : Machinery for Random Aligned "Bi-Simulation" Validation